navjotsingh151/stock-pattern/README.md

 **BUY**

 Buy shares worth up to the specified Daily Capacity when the hourly price is less than or equal to `(1 - X/100)` times the day's open.
-For example, with a day open of `100`, `X = 2`, and a Daily Capacity of `200`, any hourly price of `98` or below will trigger a purchase of `200/98 ≈ 2.04` shares at that price.
+For example, with a day open of `100`, `X = 2`, and a Daily Capacity of `200`, any hourly price of `98` or below will trigger a purchase of `200/98 ≈ 2.0` shares at that price (quantities are rounded to one decimal place).
 Only one BUY is allowed per day; after a BUY executes, additional BUYs are suppressed until the next trading day.

 **SELL**